raphaelbastide/1962/INSTRUCTIONS.md

 ### /extra

 Folder (optional).
-It can be used as an addenda, an annexe or the archive of complementary documents such as process pictures, drawings films…
+It can be used as an addenda, an annex or the archive of complementary documents such as process pictures, drawings films…

 ## Syntax